Afterword

 - Stanford CS336: Language Modeling from Scratch by Percy Liang

-Tensor Interpretation
+Tensor Interpretation and Compilation

 - MIT 6.S894: Accelerated Computing by Jonathan Ragan-Kelley